abhi3700/abhi3700/README.md

 ## AI (LLM)

-- Plagiarism detection on text embeddings via LSH random projection with Python & Rust.
-[Repo](https://github.com/abhi3700/semantic-hashing-demo).
-Also did in [Rust 🦀](https://github.com/abhi3700/semantic-hashing-demo-rs) to minimize runtime overhead due to lang.
+- Plagiarism detection on text embeddings via LSH random projection with [Python](https://github.com/abhi3700/semantic-hashing-demo) & also in [Rust 🦀](https://github.com/abhi3700/semantic-hashing-demo-rs) for faster runtime.

 Feel free to reach out on the [Telegram](https://t.me/abhi3700) directly.
 And if not available, [Email](https://mail.google.com/mail/?view=cm&fs=1&to=dalvath3700@gmail.com) me to <kbd>dalvath3700@gmail.com</kbd> or create issue here in this repo.!